For Election Officials

 In this section you will find an overview of the UOCAVA absentee voting process and the steps necessary to assist voters covered by UOCAVA.

 We created a guided educational trainings for election officials interested in learning more about the UOCAVA absentee voting process.
 The guided training module covers an introduction and FAQs about the UOCAVA absentee voting process.

 We have created a variety of outreach materials that your office may find helpful in its own efforts to inform and communicate with UOCAVA citizens from your jurisdiction.
-These materials include infographics, fact sheets, videos and digital toolkits.
+These materials include a communications toolkit specifically for election officials, infographics, fact sheets, and videos .
 You are welcome to publish the materials on your own communication channels.

 As an election official, you can subscribe to alerts that we send voters to inform them of election dates, important deadlines, changes to State laws that could affect them and other important absentee voting information.